F5Networks/f5-telemetry-streaming/README.md

 }
 ```

-Note: To run on a BIG-IP target hosts should reference localhost with no credentials.
+Note: To run on a BIG-IP system poller should specify localhost with no credentials.

 ```json
 "My_Poller": {